rothenhaeusler/tms/README.md

 ## R-package

-This package provides a function for selecting among a set of estimators, if the goal is to minimize the mean-squared error with respect to a one-dimensional parameter of interest.
+This package provides a function for selecting among a set of estimators, if the goal is to minimize the mean-squared error with respect to a finite-dimensional parameter of interest.

 ### How to install